 - Dark chocolate is often discussed with reducing heart disease

-Always dark chocolate!!
+Always dark chocolate!
 Here's why:

 - Anti-inflammatory, heart-healthy, and calorie healthy